b-samee/MaximumTakeOffMassOptimizer/README.md

 > A plane boasts an `apc14x10e` propeller and a `CobraCM2217-26` motor.
 The plane must begin to take off before $100\ m$.
 We seek a maximum take-off mass (MTOW) so high that the plane begins to take off anytime beyond the $99\ m$ mark, but not before; this is our tolerance.
 The voltage at full throttle is $8.40\ V$.
 The plane's aerodynamic characteristics are approximated off of a similar plane to be $0.1$ for the drag coefficient, $1.0$ for the lift coefficient, and $0.075\ m^2$ for the reference area.
 Assume an air density of $1.225\ kg/m^3$, an acceleration due to gravity of $9.81\ m/s^2$, and variable drag.
 A time-step resolution of $0.1\ s$ is enough for our simulation.

 For this problem, the configuration file should look something like the snippet shown below.
 We could have picked a smaller mass range if we were confident about the mass range we expect the plane to be within.
 We set `null` for `true_airspeed` to allow the optimizer to model variable drag.
-Running the optimization with the default flags (3 worker processes) takes 8 epochs in total, around a minute (depending on your system), yielding a $v_{stall} = 10.23\ m/s$ and $m_{max} = 0.490\ kg$, in addition to all the dynamic analysis plots.

 ```json
 {